-I'm a cognitive neuroscientist working in the Department of Otolaryngology at Washington University in Saint Louis.
+I'm a cognitive psychologist working in the Department of Otolaryngology at Washington University in Saint Louis.
 I study the neuroscience of speech comprehension, aging, and hearing impairment.
 For more on my research, please see my lab webpage.

 I also have a courtesy appointment in the Department of Psychological and Brain Sciences, and am affiliated with the PNP program, Lingusitics program, and Department of Biology and Biomedical Sciences (DBBS).